 The finalists were selected by a jury comprised of the poets Mary Dalton, Phil Hall, and Susan Holbrook, who read 135 blind submissions in total.

-All are welcome to attend this free event which will feature musical entertainment and honour the finalists, who will each read from their own nominated poetry collections.
-Attendees will also receive a copy of the nominated poems to take home with them.
+The winner was announced on May 28, 2013 at the Royal Conservatory of Music in Toronto.
+The event honoured each of the finalists, who read from their own nominated poetry collections.
+Each attendee received a copy of the nominated poems to take home with them.

 About the Prize